Key takeaways

 2. Increasing balance during zero-interest period

-Credit scoring services look very carefully at the ratio of your current balances to your available credit, and it’s a good idea to keep your credit utilization ratio below 30 percent whenever possible.
+Credit scoring services look carefully at the ratio of your current balances to your available credit, and it’s a good idea to keep your credit utilization ratio below 30 percent whenever possible.
 This means that if you have $10,000 in available credit across all of your credit cards, you should try to keep your total credit card balance below $3,000.
-Otherwise, you might find it more difficult to maintain a good credit score.
+Otherwise, you might find it more challenging to maintain a good credit score.

 3. Carrying higher balances after introductory offer expires